icgc-argo/argo-clinical/README.md

 ## Extending stub-schema for running DB migration Tests

 - extend upon the [schema builder](/test/integration/submission/migration_utils/schema_builder.ts) with the new schema
-- run the script using `npx ts-node schema_builder.ts` to generate the [migration-stub-schema.json](/test/integration/submission/migration-stub-schema.json)
+- run the script using `argo-clinical/test/integration/submission$ npx ts-node ./migration_utils/schema_builder.ts` to generate the [migration-stub-schema.json](/test/integration/submission/migration-stub-schema.json)
 - grab the newer schema with the one you want to compare with (usually v1.0) and run it through [lectern's diff calculator](https://github.com/overture-stack/lectern/blob/master/src/diff/DictionaryDiff.ts)
 - paste the diff as a new entry into [stub-diffs.ts](test/integration/submission/migration_utils/stub-diffs.ts)
 - <sub> note: this process could eventually be improved by running lectern in a container so it can automatically serve the schema and compute the diffs </sub>